Neutron diffraction: Processes

-Neutrons are produced through three major processes, fission, spallation, and Low energy nuclear reactions.
+Neutrons are produced through three major processes: fission, spallation, and low-energy nuclear reactions.

 Fission

-In research reactors, fission takes place when a fissile nucleus, such as uranium-235 (^{235}U), absorbs a neutron and subsequently splits into two smaller fragments.
+In research reactors, fission takes place when a fissile nucleus, such as uranium-235 (^{235}U), absorbs a neutron, and subsequently splits into two smaller fragments.
 This process releases energy along with additional neutrons.
 On average, each fission event produces about 2.5 neutrons.
 While one neutron is required to maintain the chain reaction, the surplus neutrons can be utilized for various experimental applications.

 Spallation

 In spallation sources, high-energy protons (on the order of 1 GeV) bombard a heavy metal target (e.g., uranium (U), tungsten (W), tantalum (Ta), lead (Pb), or mercury (Hg)).
 This interaction causes the nuclei to spit out neutrons.
-Proton interactions result in around ten to thirty neutrons per event, of which the bulk are known as "evaporation neutrons"(~2 MeV), while a minority are identified as "cascade neutrons" with energies reaching up to the GeV range.
-Although spallation is a very efficient technique of neutron production, the technique generates high energy particles, therefore requiring shielding for safety.
+Proton interactions result in around ten to thirty neutrons per event, of which the bulk are known as "evaporation neutrons" (~2 MeV), while a minority are known as "cascade neutrons" with energies reaching up to the GeV range.
+Although spallation is a very efficient technique of neutron production, the technique generates high-energy particles, therefore requiring shielding for safety.